wabi69sabi/fly-away/README.md

 This is a very small Sinatra application that runs with minimal overhead and connects to the Google maps API.
 It takes a list of airports and creates a list of all possible connecting flights between these airports with their direct distance.

+There is currently another unrelated coding example in this application, which I thought was nice.
+It can be accessed in the navbar under 'coding'.

 ### Requirements:

 In order to run this application you need a working ruby version of ruby 2.3.1 or above.
 Additionally: